los-pavlos/SudokuSolver/README.md

 # Sudoku Solver

 ## Overview
 Sudoku Solver is a WPF (Windows Presentation Foundation) application developed in C#.
 It allows users to input a Sudoku puzzle, verify its validity, and solve it automatically using a backtracking algorithm.
-The application highlights invalid and duplicate entries, providing a user-friendly experience for solving Sudoku puzzles.
+The application highlights invalid entries, providing a user-friendly experience for solving Sudoku puzzles.

 ## Features
 - **Grid-Based Input:** Users can input numbers directly into a 9x9 Sudoku grid.